insidae/website/content/29-07-2020/index.md

 <!--- NOTE: I'm still fortunate enough to work remotely, but people are no longer being sensible re: Covid-19 --->

-Have you ever spontaneously decided to write a novel?
+Have anyone ever spontaneously decided to write a novel?

-I certainly hadn't, until last year.
+I doubt anyone would suggest 'spontaneity' as a key factor in any task that usually requires several years to complete.
+But here we are.
+I spontaneously decided to start writing a novel last year.

 Even acknowledging it on here still seems faintly ridiculous, but I was turning thirty and it got me thinking about what I'd achieved so far in life (you know, in the way only a scary milestone can do).

-When it first occurred to me to try writing a novel (in a kebab shop, at precisely 22:05 on the 2nd of October, 2019) I realised there were several things I'd been thinking about already.
+When it first occurred to me to try writing a novel (in a kebab shop, at precisely 22:05 on the 2nd of October, 2019) I realised there were several ideas I'd been thinking about already.
 The catalyst was actually an old saying I must have heard repeated a million times;

 <blockquote class="short-quote">"There's a time and a place for everything."</blockquote>

+It's an old proverb, usually interpreted as meaning **"Different things are appropriate on different occasions"**.
+Variations of the saying have been attributed to Benjamin Franklin and can be found as far back as the Old Testament.

 I couldn't help but imagine what it would mean to take the saying literally.
-Like what if there really WAS a time and a place for everything.
+Like what if there really **was** a time and a place for everything.
 What would that be like, and how would it work?

-"What kinds of things?"

 "Who decides the time and place?"

+"What kinds of things have a time and place?"

 "Does someone make sure they're in the right place at the right time?"